HCIILAB/Scene-Text-Removal/README.md

 The synthetic database can be only used for non-commercial research purpose.

-For commercial purpose usage.
-Please  Dr. Lianwen Jin: lianwen.jin@gmail.com.
+For commercial purpose usage, please contact Dr. Lianwen Jin: lianwen.jin@gmail.com.

 Copyright 2018, Deep Learning and Vision Computing Lab, South China University of Teacnology.http://www.dlvc-lab.net